rolznz/infinitris2/README.md

 ## models

-Shared model declarations and data required by the core project and React app
+Shared model declarations required by the core project and React app

 ## core